-Lack of competition could hike costs in health insurance exchangesJune 5th, 2012 in Health /
+Lack of competition could hike costs in health insurance exchangesJune 5, 2012 in Medicine & Health / Health

 (Medical Xpress) -- A new study from Washington University in St. Louis suggests that health insurance exchanges, a key provision of the Affordable Care Act passed in 2010, may need to be monitored to make sure there is sufficient competition between private insurance plans.